D-Nice/truffle-hdwallet-provider/README.md

-# truffle-hdwallet-provider
+# truffle-hdwallet-provider-temp
 HD Wallet-enabled Web3 provider.
 Use it to sign transactions for addresses derived from a 1-24 word mnemonic.
+(Hopefully temporary and gets merged upstream)

 ## Install

 ```
-$ npm install truffle-hdwallet-provider
+$ npm install truffle-hdwallet-provider-temp
 ```

 ## General Usage